2017 1

 2016 Clos des Lunes Lune d'Argent - more intensity and length here than in Lune Blanche.
 89p.

-2016 Clos des Lunes Lune d'Or - edges Lune d'Argent in terms of depth and structure.
+2016 Clos des Lunes Lune d'Or - edges Lune d'Argent concerning depth and structure.
 90p.

 2016 Domaine de La Solitude white – fruity, good acidity, round and crispy.
 89p.